Cloud Vulnerability DB

 A community-led vulnerabilities database

-GitLab has released patches in versions 18.5.1, 18.4.3, and 18.3.5 for both Community Edition (CE) and Enterprise Edition (EE).
+GitLab has released patches in versions 18.3.5, 18.4.3, and 18.5.1 to address this vulnerability.
 Organizations are strongly recommended to upgrade to these patched versions immediately.
 GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Release).

-Ubuntu has noted that GitLab is no longer maintainable as a distribution package and has been removed from their repositories.
-They have explicitly stated they will not be fixing security issues in the GitLab package for certain versions (Ubuntu Security).
+Ubuntu has acknowledged the vulnerability but noted that GitLab is no longer maintained as a distribution package due to maintainability issues.
+They have explicitly stated they will not be fixing security issues in the GitLab package (Ubuntu Security).

 Source: This report was generated using AI